stumpapp/stump/README.md

 ## Contributing

 Contributions are **encouraged** and **welcome**!
-Please open an issue prior to working on a bug or feature to let me know what you're interested in working on.
-Thanks!
+Please open an issue prior to working on a bug or feature to let me know what you're interested in working on.Thanks!

 ## Getting Started